wp-graphql/automation-tests/docs/WORKFLOW_VISUALIZATION.md

     GH->>MS: Update progress
     GH->>PR: Update PR to develop
     MB->>D: Merge when complete
-    D->>GH: Include milestone changes in next release
+    Note over D,GH: No new changeset generated for milestone PR D->>GH: Include milestone changes in next release
 ```

+This diagram shows how feature branches are merged into a milestone branch, which generates changesets.
+When the milestone branch is merged to develop, no new changeset is generated since all changes already have their own changesets.
+The existing changesets are included in the develop branch and will be part of the next release.

 ## Complete Workflow with Milestone Branches